Santiago Bejarano advises clients on a range of high-stakes international disputes around the world, under both civil law and common law regimes.

 • A leading US media company in a criminal investigation by US authorities in relation to the soccer industry in Latin America*

-• Several individuals in a criminal investigation conducted by US authorities against a US-based ophthalmic company in connection with their medical device business in Asia*
+• Several individuals in a criminal investigation conducted by US authorities against a US-based ophthalmic company in connection with its medical device business in Asia*

 • A leading US media company in an internal review of its soccer broadcasting rights in Latin America*